Minnesota Department of Human Services - Job Description

 - Access to a wide variety of community resources and people.

-- Access to and an understanding of the child protection system and Juvenile Court proceedings.
+- Access to and an understanding of the child protection system.

-- An opportunity to actively participate on the behalf of abused and neglected children.
+- An opportunity to actively participate on the behalf of the system that delivers service to abused and neglected children.

-- An opportunity to have a positive impact by addressing the disparities of the numbers of children and families of color involved in the child protection system.
+- An opportunity to have a positive impact by addressing the issue of disparities regarding the numbers of children and families of color involved in the child protection system.

 - An opportunity to promote and affect positive changes for the well-being of children.